Edgar fills up the Queue for you! But how does a post actually get chosen for the Queue, in what order, and how often

 Order of posts in the queue

 By default, Edgar will publish content from your Library in a last in, first out order.
 So, fresh content takes priority over older stuff.
 Learn how to mix up this posting order here: Shuffle and Skip.

 How often will the queue recycle my posts?*

-This depends on how much content you have in a category and how often that category appears on the Schedule.
+This depends on how many posts you have in a category and how often that category appears on the Schedule.

 For example, if you have 10 posts in a category and you put that category on your schedule 5 times, then those posts will recycle every 2 weeks.
 (Because math!
 10 divided by 5 is 2)

-If things are showing up in the Queue a little more often than you'd like, add more content to that category or reduce the time slots for that category on the Schedule.
+If things are showing up in the Queue a little more often than you'd like, add more posts to that category or reduce the time slots for that category on the Schedule.
 And check out our best practices for the Queue:

-*Note: Content is not repeated for Twitter to comply with their terms and conditions.
+*Note: Posts are not repeated for Twitter to comply with their terms and conditions.
 Posts will be published to Twitter one time only and then retired.
 To keep your evergreen content posting for Twitter, check out Edgar's Variations feature.